Keep up with the latest! Sign up for my newsletter to get vegan goodness delivered straight to your inbox.

 Table of Contents

 Hi!
 My name is Becky Striepe (rhymes with “sleepy”), and I am a vegan food writer and cookbook author.
 I have been vegan since 2006 and developing simple vegan recipes since 2008.
-At Glue & Glitter, you’ll find easy vegan recipes that don’t sacrifice flavor.
+At Glue & Glitter, you’ll find easy vegan recipes that don’t sacrifice flavor and tips to make eating vegan deliciously easy.

 I live in Atlanta, Georgia with my husband, six-year-old son, and two very sassy rescue dogs.

-My family has a diverse palate, and I work every day to create delicious, reasonably healthy meals that everyone is excited to eat.
+My family has a diverse palate, and I work every day to create delicious, healthy-ish meals that everyone is excited to eat.
 I’m not the home cook who will make separate dishes for everyone, so coming up with recipes we can all enjoy is my kitchen goal.

 As a working mom, I understand how important it is to have an arsenal of simple, flavorful vegan meals that don’t take a lot of effort to put together.
 My goal with every recipe I create is to find ways to make eating vegan not just delicious but affordable and doable in the long term.